- Campus Life

 - The Department of Homeland Security must receive your application for Optional Practical Training no later than the 60th day following your graduation date, or they will not authorize your practical training.

 - Please plan ahead.
-The application process at the DHS usually takes a minimum of ninety (90) days.
+The application process at the DHS usually takes a minimum of ninety (90) days, so we suggest applying at your earliest eligibility.

 In addition, students who major in Science, Technology, Engineering, and Mathematics (STEM) fields may be eligible for twenty-four (24) additional months of Optional Practical Training (36 months total) if their employer participates in the E-verify employment verification program.